2026 Guide: How Much Does It Cost to Fly a Pet Unaccompanied?

 Alaska Airlines Pet Policy

-Alaska Airlines allows a lot of animals on the plane.
-Only dogs, cats, household birds and rabbits are allowed in the main cabin.
+Alaska Airlines allows many types of animals on the plane.
+Only dogs, cats, household birds, and rabbits are allowed in the main cabin.
 The cost is $100 one way (and $105 if flying from Canada).
 When it comes to pets in the cargo hold and unaccompanied, Alaska Airlines allows a diverse selection of pets.
-It also costs $100 for each pet one way, which include: dogs, cats, household birds, rabbits, ferrets, guinea pigs, non-poisonous reptiles, tropical fish and even pot-bellied pigs.
+It costs $150 for each pet one way, which includes: dogs, cats, household birds, rabbits, ferrets, guinea pigs, non-poisonous reptiles, tropical fish, and even pot-bellied pigs.

 Please note that most, if not all, airlines allow pets unaccompanied or in the cargo hold for international flights.
 You’ll need vaccinations (like the rabies vaccine), a signed health certificate (called a Certificate of Veterinary Inspection) from a veterinarian registered with the USDA, and an import permit to enter the destination country and avoid quarantine.